-For the Master of Engineering degree, a set of six additional courses is required.
-Two of these must be chemical engineering lecture courses, and the remaining four may be from business, chemistry, engineering, or mathematics.
-A program of independent study (ECHE 797, three or six credit hours) may be substituted for one or two of the remaining four courses.
+For the Master of Engineering degree, a total of 30 credit hours of course work are required, including the four core courses (12 hours) and six additional lecture courses (18 hours).
+Two of the six additional courses (6 hours) must be chemical engineering lecture courses, and the remaining four courses (12 hours) may be from business, chemistry, engineering, or mathematics.
+A program of independent study (ECHE 797, three or six credit hours) may be substituted for one or two of the remaining four lecture courses.
+At least five of the lecture courses (15 hours) required for the Master of Engineering degree must be numbered 700 and above.
 Proposals for programs of independent study must be submitted and approved by the faculty of the department before the work is initiated.
 The graduate director serves as the academic advisor for M.E. students.

 Master of Science

-For the Master of Science degree, a set of four additional courses and 6 hours of thesis preparation (ECHE 799) are required.
-Two of the additional courses must be from chemical engineering, and the other two may be from chemistry, engineering, or mathematics.
+For the Master of Science degree, a total of 30 credit hours are required, including the four core courses (12 hours), four additional lecture courses (12 hours), and exactly 6 hours of thesis preparation (ECHE 799).
+Two of the additional four courses (6 hours) must be from chemical engineering, and the other two (6 hours) may be from chemistry, engineering, or mathematics.
 The student's research advisor specifies these courses after discussion with the student.
-Independent study (ECHE 797) cannot be used for the M.S. degree.
+Independent study (ECHE 797) cannot be used in place of lecture courses for the M.S. degree.

 Each M.S. student must select a research advisor during the first semester after admission.
 In addition, an advisory committee of no less than three members will be selected.
 The committee, which must include the department chair, conducts the comprehensive examination and reviews the student's thesis.
 Prior to graduation, each M.S. student must submit at least one paper for publication in a peer-reviewed technical journal.
 For the comprehensive examination, the M.S. student's research results are presented orally before an audience that includes the advisory committee.
 Other requirements pertaining to the final submission of the thesis conform to the general regulations of The Graduate School.